 The Scotts Valley Police Department Reserve Officer Program was

 started by former Chief Pittenger in November, 1967.
-Sergeant Mike
+Capt.
+Mike Dean

 Reserve officers are citizen volunteers who are dedicated to providing